morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_tutorial.rst

 Environment setup
 -----------------

-You need to have a working installation of ROS Electric or Diamonback and also have the python3-compatible stacks for MORSE-ROS installed.
+You need to have a working installation of ROS and also have the python3-compatible stacks for MORSE-ROS installed.
 You can find information about this in the :doc:`installation notes <../installation/mw/ros>`

 .. note::
-    We base the tutorial on ROS Electric.
-The tutorial should however also be compatible with ROS Diamondback.
+    We base the tutorial on ROS Fuerte.
+The tutorial should however also be compatible with ROS Diamondback, ROS Electric and ROS Groovy.

-If you are running Ubuntu, you can simply install the packages ``ros-electric-pr2-navigation`` and ``ros-electric-visualization``.
-They will install all required dependencies (but you still need the ROS Python 3 overlay, see the installation notes linked above).
+If you are running Ubuntu, you can simply install the packages ``ros-fuerte-pr2-navigation`` and ``ros-fuerte-visualization``.
+They will install all required dependencies (but you still need to install ``rospkg`` for Python 3, see the installation notes linked above).

 You also need MORSE installed with ROS support: check that the ``BUILD_ROS_SUPPORT`` CMake option is enabled when building MORSE.